The Global Awareness for Travelers Story

 Next on my list was to create a new website.
 I still had the somewhat antiquated Center for Global Awareness site.
 It is a complicated mixture of software and the hands of different people, so I knew I could never tackle it.
 Instead, I decided to create my own website, in which I would be able to make changes and add information as needed.
 I first started a WordPress website, but I got so frustrated that I gave up after a few months and many fruitless hours.
 I did more research and found that Squarespace had a much easier website process and experimented with a trail period.
 Surprisingly, I caught on pretty fast.
 You are probably reading this GATE story on the completed website.
 I created a basic site and decided I would gradually add more content.
 I even updated my social media platforms.

-Now, 2023 is winding to a close and my creation of GATE is progressing nicely.
-But now I must go on to the next steps which include reaching a travel audience, promoting the benefits of global awareness for travelers, and general outreach.
+I am now ready for the next steps which include reaching a travel audience, promoting the benefits of global awareness for travelers, and general outreach.
 No small task.
 Although the threat of COVID-19 has receded, it is still a worry for many travelers.
 Also, an uncertain world situation is causing a great deal of consternation at the time of this writing.
-I am hopeful that 2024 will turn out to be a good year for travel and a rewarding one for my new endeavors.
+I am hopeful that the rest of 2024 will turn out to be a good year for travel and a rewarding one for my new endeavors.